What Do You Need for Compositional Generalization in Diffusion Planning?: Appendix

 \subsubsection{Kernel Diversity}

 One thing that we found was important when designing Eq-Net was to include both very small (such as k=3) along with the larger kernel layers.
-When we used only medium sized kernels, it would lead to trajectories that were oddly "ungrounded" to the navigation plane, and would look roughly correct but would be shifted such that the resulting trajectory would nearly always veer into the lava.
-Figure \ref{fig:small_kernel_appendix} shows the visual results of this.
+When we used only medium sized kernels, it would lead to trajectories that were oddly "ungrounded" to the navigation plane, and would look correct in shape but would be shifted such that the resulting trajectory would nearly always hit obstacles.
+Figure \ref{fig:small_kernel_appendix} shows the visual results of this in early experiments in a $5 \times 5$ maze.
 We found that increasing the kernel size from small to large during training helped, somewhat mirroring the process in normal CNNs where fixed-size kernels stride over the whole image initially (capturing fine detail) and then smaller subsets after each downstride (capturing coarse detail).
 However, we did not explore whether the exact ordering of the kernel layers in Eq-Net matters or not.